nexe/nexe/README.md

  - #### `loglevel: string`
     - Set the loglevel, info, silent, or verbose
     - default: `'info'`
- - #### `padding`
-    - Advanced option for controlling the size available in the executable.
-    - It must be larger than the bundle + resources in bytes
-    - default: 3, 6, 9, 16, 25, or 40 MB sizes are selected automatically.
  - #### `patches: Array<NexePatch>`
     - Userland patches for patching or modifying node source
     - default: `[]`